 How to Get Georgia Nonmilitary Affidavits

 Foregoing active-duty status verification can spell trouble for banks, lenders, landlords, car dealerships and anyone doing business with military personnel.
 Obtaining a Georgia nonmilitary affidavit can be time-consuming and confusing.
-For this reason, many people choose to use a service to get the documents they need.
+For this reason, many people choose to use a service like the SCRACVS to get the documents they need.
 You can usually get these within 24 hours.

 The Servicemembers Civil Relief Act Centralized Verification Service uses the Defense Department’s Defense Manpower Data Center to find out the active-duty status of potential defendants.
 We then produce a Georgia nonmilitary affidavit for you.
 This is a help to debt collectors, lenders and others without the time to complete all the paperwork litigation necessitates.